 Small Business, Enterprise and Employment Act 2015

-The Small Business, Enterprise and Employment Act 2015 abolished corporate directors when it came into effect in April 2016.
-It also made a number of changes to the Directors Disqualification Register:
+When it came into effect in April 2016 it abolished corporate directors and made a number of changes to the Directors Disqualification Register:

 - The grounds for making a directors’ disqualification order or accepting a disqualification undertaking under the Company Directors Disqualification Act 1986 are extended to include convictions abroad;

 - Someone who has had influence over a disqualified person can also be disqualified;

 - The matters to be taken into account when a court is determining unfitness to be a director to include conduct in relation to one or more overseas companies;

 - A new Schedule of matters for determining unfitness;